Wahe3bru/100-days-of-code/R2-log.md

 ---
 ### Day 21: May 15, Tuesday

 **Today's Progress**: Did the baseline result using countvectorizer and multinomialNB. played with a few parameters and results were dismal.
-Researched FeatureUnion, featureTransformer to join my created features along with countvectorizer to train the model.
+Researched FeatureUnion, functionTransformer to join my created features along with countvectorizer to train the model.

 **Thoughts**: I am probably going well above what's expected but learning about featureUnion is helpful in expanding my knowledge.